Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Results and Discussion

 Figure \ref{fig:convergence-level5} presents a comparative analysis of geomean speedup achieved by different PIKE configurations across the Level 5 benchmark suite, focusing on LLM queries per task (Figure \ref{fig:convergence-level5}(a)) and cost per task (Figure \ref{fig:convergence-level5}(b)).
 In terms of speedup versus the number of LLM queries, PIKE-B shows significant improvements over PIKE-O as the query count increases (with speedups of 2.57 over 2.25, respectively), maintaining a clear advantage throughout.
 For speedup by cost per task, PIKE-B again outperforms PIKE-O, although both configurations provide respectable gains as costs rise (with respective speedups of 2.44 and 2.2 for a \$50 per task budget).
 These results indicate that while both configurations enhance performance relative to budget, PIKE-B remains the leading choice, demonstrating consistently higher geomean speedup across varying costs.

-However, the exploitation-tuned PIKE-O ({\verb|mut,npar,1isl,EO,SL|}) achieves speedup of 2.47 with 300 queries per task budget, and 2.33 with \$50 per task budget, reaching quite similar performance levels to PIKE-B. This is a notable improvement over PIKE-O ({\verb|mut,npar,1isl|}) which achieves speedup 2.33 with a 300 query budget and 2.13 with a \$50 budget.
-This improvement suggests that library size may play a role in this variant's advantage over default PIKE-O, as we explore further in \S\ref{sec:exploitation-oe}.
+However, the exploitation-tuned PIKE-O ({\verb|mut,npar,1isl,EO,SL|}) achieves speedup of 2.47 with 300 queries per task budget, and 2.33 with \$50 per task budget, reaching quite similar performance levels to PIKE-B. This is a notable improvement over PIKE-O ({\verb|mut,npar,1isl|}) which achieves speedup 2.33 with a 300 query budget and 2.13 with a \$50 per task budget.
+This improvement suggests that library size may play a role in the advantage of PIKE-O ({\verb|mut,npar,1isl,EO,SL|}) over default PIKE-O, as we explore further in \S\ref{sec:exploitation-oe}.

 METR is included for comparison due to having the best geomean speedup of all competitors.
 A METR trajectory is not shown because only final METR solutions are available publicly.
 It shows lower speedup (1.5 for the best solutions across tasks), underscoring the effectiveness of the PIKE approaches in optimizing efficiency for Level 5 tasks.
 Overall, these findings affirm the advantage of PIKE-B in maximizing inference efficiency and performance, making it the optimal choice across benchmark tasks and costs.